 As beguiling, beach-blessed and downright blissful as its near neighbour Bali, Lombok is now much more than just a surfers' paradise.
 Surfing It was Western surfers who first awoke to Lombok's great appeal, providing the germ of today's tourist industry.
 And it's the island's southern coast they were drawn to.

 Ubud is one of those places where a holiday of a few days can easily turn into a stay of weeks, months or even years.
 The size of the town's expat community attests to this, and so do the many novels and films that have been set here, creative responses to the seductive nature of this most cultured of all Balinese towns.

 Kalimantan – the expansive Indonesian part of Borneo – is an adventure in every sense of the word.
 Remote jungle, snaking rivers and interior mountains serve up endless opportunities for epic rainforest exploration, while its cities are low-key and little visited by Indonesian standards.

 South Bali & the Islands

-Many tourists only experience the lush, volcanic panoramas of West Java (Jawa Barat) through the murky window of a speeding bus or train but this dramatic, diverse region has plenty to detain the inquisitive traveller.
-Historically it's known as Sunda and its people and language are Sundanese.
+Many tourists only experience the lush, volcanic panoramas of West Java (Jawa Barat) through the murky window of a lumbering bus or train, but this dramatic, diverse region has plenty to detain the inquisitive traveller who enjoys breaking away from the standard Java traveller circuit.
+Historically, it's known as Sunda, and its people and language are Sundanese.